LI7XI/AudioAnalyzerDocs/docs/performance.md

 Earlier we said that:

-> So if your audio device sample rate is 48000 and TargetRate is 44100, then nothing will happen.
+> If your audio device sample rate is 48000 and TargetRate is 44100, then nothing will happen.
 If you sampling rate is less than TargetRate then nothing will happen.

-Lets explain what that means.
+Let's explain what that means.

 You have `SampleRate` (as the input), `TargetRate` and `FinalRate`.